pauladiasss/RTSIMU/README.md

 ## Display of movements in real time

-To visualize the upper body movements in real time just change in the file with the directory `rtsimu/config/opensim/config.yaml` the variable `visualize: True`
+To visualize the upper body movements in real time just change in the file with the directory `rtsimu/config/opensim/config.yaml` the variable `visualize: True`.

 ## CodeOcean capsule